Oil Cleansing With Castor Oil? Read This Before You Try

 How to oil cleanse with castor oil (step by step instructions)

-6- If your skin needs moisturizing, apply 2-3 drops of plain grapeseed oil, jojoba oil, or argan oil on your skin.
+- If your skin needs moisturizing, apply 2-3 drops of a plain oil on your skin like grapeseed oil, jojoba oil, rose hip seed oil or squalane oil.
 Best to wait 10-15 minutes for the castor oil residue to fully absorb before applying a moisturizing oil.

 Results from my 30 day experiment